toxicity1985/atoum-documentation/source/en/mocking_systems/mock_behaviour.inc.rst

    ;

    // if the method begins by "get",
-   // we redefines its behavior
+   // we redefine its behaviour
    $this
        ->calling($mock)
            ->methods(